Norwegian Cruise Line Holdings Ltd. (NCLH) Stock Price and Analyst Predictions

 NCLH) stock’s latest price update

-The stock of Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) has decreased by -1.60 when compared to last closing price of 14.37.
-Despite this, the company has experienced a 13.48% gain in its stock price over the last five trading sessions.
-Barron’s reported on 02/28/23 that Norwegian Cruise Line Misses Earnings Estimates and Offers Lackluster Guidance
+The stock of Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) has increased by 2.76 when compared to last closing price of 13.75.
+Despite this, the company has experienced a 5.84% gain in its stock price over the last five trading sessions.

 NCLH’s Market Performance